George Barnes the best guitarist you (thought) you never heard

 George Barnes – Whiz Kid

 It is believed that Barnes was the first person to play an electrically amplified guitar, wired up by his brother when George was 10 years old.
-He joined the Musicians Union at age 12, and at 16 he became among the first to record with an electric guitar, on a March 1, 1938 waxing of two Big Bill Broonzy performances.
+He joined the Musicians Union at age 12, and at 16 he was among the first to record professionally with an electric guitar, on a March 1, 1938 waxing of two Big Bill Broonzy performances.

 According to John Fordham, senior Jazz critic for the Guardian, “In 1932, a musician called Gage Brewer began performing on one of the first electrically amplified Hawaiian guitars.
 The idea soon appealed to guitarists rendered almost inaudible in big swing bands, but six years passed before a jazz guitarist, George Barnes, first recorded on a Spanish instrument with magnetic pick-ups in 1938.”
 The claim that Barnes was first to record with an electric guitar has been challenged by others.
 But Barnes was certainly among the very first to embrace the electric guitar as more than a novelty.

 A master of touch and tone, Barnes could play any style required as a hired gun.
 He spent his adolescence recording with the top Chicago bluesmen, and playing on NBC’s popular show, National Barn Dance, where he pioneered the sound that was copied later by many Country and Western guitarists, and earned his place in the Rockabilly Hall of Fame.

 While he always enjoyed playing country music, his true forte is a mixture of whimsical Swing and elegant Jazz that retains his bluesy roots, but is a far cry from the Grand Ole Opry.

 Drafted in 1942, his trained ear allowed him to become the first person among half a million candidates to get a perfect score on the Army’s Morse Code speed test.
 He spent the remainder of the war in the basement of the Pentagon, transcribing enemy code.